Ethan0429/destiny-transcript-db/README.md

                  run.
 Default is "base".
 ```

 `--model` is `base` by default, but depending on your machine's VRAM you can (and probably should) use a larger model.

+**Make sure you're using the right model for your machine, since using a model that's too large for your machine will cause `Whisperer.py` to crash.**

-More info on the models available and their respective requirements [here](https://github.com/openai/whisper#available-models-and-languages)
+More info on the model types and hardware requirements can be found [here](https://github.com/openai/whisper#available-models-and-languages)

 #### Example